Lenni009/eisvana.github.io/about/faq.md

 ## How do I become a Citizen?

-Fill out our [census form](https://forms.gle/A85N3NkYXkM5XXjx5) and post a screenshot of your base in the **#eisvana-bases-farms** Discord channel.
+Fill out our [census form](https://census.eisvana.com/form.html).
 You will be notified once your census entry has been created.

 ## I am a Citizen.
 What now?